 I wish you a grace-filled, joy-filled holiday season!

 If you liked this post, you might also enjoy:

-I only have a few speaking slots left for this winter/spring (only one date left in January/February; March is full; April and May have a few openings), so please contact me ASAP if you’d like me to come visit your church or group!
+I only have a few speaking slots left for this winter/spring (only one date left in February and one in March; April and May have a few openings), so please contact me ASAP if you’d like me to come visit your church or group!
 I’d love to meet you in person.
 You can find a list of speaking topics here.

 Here are a few pictures from October’s events, “Grace Overflowing” and “When God Says ‘Wait'”:

-Sign up for my newsletter and receive your free gift, 7 Days of Two-Minute Devotions to do around the breakfast table with kids!
+Sign up for my newsletter and receive two free gifts: a free ebook, How to Find God—and Joy—When Life Is Hard, plus 7 Days of Two-Minute Devotions to do around the breakfast table with kids!